Country Club Plaza

 No analysis available

-I searched for hotel pool, hotel rental program, or hotel-managed rental references and found none.
-Since the remarks do not indicate STR is allowed, this feature must also be treated as false.
+I looked for hotel pool references like hotel rental program, hotel-managed units, Hilton/Trump/Ritz pool, or similar wording, but found none.
+Since the remarks do not establish STR allowance, hotel pool participation is also not supported.

-I looked for language suggesting required participation in a rental pool, but found none.
-There is also no evidence in the remarks that short-term rentals are permitted, so mandatory pool participation is not supported.
+I searched for language suggesting mandatory participation in a rental pool, such as required to rent, cannot opt out, or must join the program, and found none.
+There is also no evidence that short-term rentals are allowed, so mandatory pool participation is not supported.

 No analysis available